Eir (telecommunications): History

+Although EU laws required the opening of the Irish telecommunications market, Ireland had a derogation from competition until 2003.
+Eircom was designated by ComReg as the organisation with ownership of the National Directory Database (NDD) and a Universal White Pages (UWP) directory; the unit within Eircom responsible for providing these was the National Directory Information Unit (NDIU).

+In December 2019 this agreement expired and ComReg extended the management of the NDD to all current providers, Eir did not declined to propose extending the agreement.
+A Dutch company PortingXS became the subsequent manager of the NDD as it was the only provider that flagged an interest.

 From 1991 to 2013, Eir's subsidiaries included Phonewatch, then known as Eircom Phonewatch, which provides home monitoring services, monitored burglar-alarms, fire alarms, CCTV systems, and medical alert devices.
 In May 2013, it announced that Phonewatch had been sold to Oslo-based company, Sector Alarm Corporation.

 From 1999 to 2006 sponsored RTE Weather and from 2000 to 2008, Eircom sponsored the League of Ireland.

-Although EU laws required the opening of the Irish telecommunications market, Ireland had a derogation from competition until 2003.
-Telecom Éireann was privatised, this was very controversial and subject to much debate.
-The process began in 1995, and by July 1999 the government had disposed of virtually all of its shareholding.
-Eircom plc was then floated on the Irish, London and New York Stock Exchanges on 8 July 1999, and small/first-time investors were encouraged by the Irish Government to buy shares.
-The share price was set at €3.90, later reaching a high of €4.80, a 23% increase.
-Those initial investors who held onto their shares, until July 2000, received a 4% bonus-share allocation.